votingworks/electionguard-kotlin-multiplatform/docs/ElectionRecordJson.md

 * The encrypted_ballots directory contain all ballots, cast or challenged.
 * The challenged_ballots directory contain only challenged ballots.
+* DecryptedTallyJson and DecryptedBallotJson use the same schema (DecryptedTallyOrBallotJson)

 ## Private files
 encrypt